tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/searchservice/delete-skillset.md

 **Applies to:** api-version-2017-11-11-Preview

-  The **Delete Skillset** operation removes a skillset from your Azure Search service.
+  The **Delete Skillset** operation removes a skillset and its contents from your Azure Search service.

 ```
 DELETE https://[service name].search.windows.net/skillsets/[skillset name]?api-version=2017-11-11-Preview